 • New blower motor: $250–$800

-Vogts Heating & Air Can Solve Your Furnace Issues Quickly and Affordably
+Vogts Heating & Air Will Work Hard to Solve Your Furnace Issues Quickly and Affordably

-Furnace problems can be a costly headache, but not when you call Vogts Heating & Air.
-We’ve been providing the quality, affordable furnace repair Pocatello homeowners have relied on since {year}.
+Furnace issues can be an expensive headache, but not when you call Vogts Heating & Air.
+We’ve been delivering the quality, affordable furnace repair Pocatello homeowners have trusted since {year}.
 Call us at 208-621-0129 to receive your free estimate today.